 Screen: Yes | Heart rate tracker: Yes | Waterproof: Yes | Activity tracking: Yes | GPS: No, only connected | Battery life: 3-4 days | Compatibility: Android/iOS

-This is a remarkably similar product to the Fitbit Versa above, but it has dropped a couple of features so the company can sell it for a lower price.
-That price isn't always that much cheaper, so we'd recommend checking deals on the original Fitbit Versa before opting for the Fitbit Versa Lite.
+This is a remarkably similar product to the original Fitbit Versa below, but it has dropped a couple of features so the company can sell it for a lower price.
+That price isn't always that much cheaper, so we'd recommend checking deals on the original Fitbit Versa (and now the Fitbit Versa 2) before opting for the Fitbit Versa Lite.

 You'll get connected GPS, a solid heart rate tracker and a variety of smartwatch features with the Fitbit Versa Lite.
 You need to know it won't be able to track swims, doesn't have storage for music and there's also no Fitbit Pay.